 With these, it lets the kiddo get used to balancing around on a bike while giving them the reassurance of always being able to touch the ground.
 Their natural inclination is to see how far they can “coast” without touching the ground.

-And, voila! you’ve taught them the most important think about riding a bicycle with no tears, bruises or scrapes.
+And, voila!
+You’ve taught them the most important thing about riding a bicycle with no tears, bruises or scrapes.